 Contains more than 44 million bibliographic records describing materials (books, journals, films, manuscripts, scores, computer files, etc.) held by libraries around the world.
 More than 400 languages are represented.
 Provides links to library holdings.

-"Smarthistory at Khan Academy is the leading open educational resource for art history.
+"Smarthistory is the leading open educational resource for art history.
 We make high-quality introductory art history content freely available to anyone, anywhere.
 Smarthistory is a platform for the discipline where art historians contribute in their areas of expertise and learners come from across the globe.
 We offer nearly 500 videos and these are being translated into dozens of languages."

 Free interactive online e-book discusses major renaissance buildings by both architect and type, including background on ancient and medieval buildings.
 Highly illustrated.
 User must agree to license for full access.